It’s a time of year that when we meet up with family and people we may not see at any other time.

 The more people who understand the concept of personal boundaries, the better off we will all be.

-It’s time that old world adults appreciated the bigger picture that a child is learning that taking personal affront to a choice they didn’t like.
-That choice sounds very child like, and we (the adults) are the model for the children.
-Why should we expect them to respect our boundaries, when we don’t accept theirs.
+It’s time that old world adults appreciated the bigger picture that a child is learning how to make choices for their personal safety.
+Grandma or Uncle John might be safe, but if our child doesn’t know them, its normal that they might push back.
+We (the adults) are the model for the children.
+Why should we expect them to respect our boundaries, when we don’t accept theirs?
 We are meant to be leaders.